Window shopping today is less about trawling around the local shopping centre and more about opening 1,129,102 tabs on your web browser.

 Keep your visual marketing content organisedNow you’ve got plenty of image ideas, how do you keep it all organised?
 It’s really important to have all your visuals in one handy place so that your whole team can access them as and when they need them —no one wants to spend hours scrolling through a never-ending email thread to find the image they need.

 If you haven’t tried Dash yet, give it a go for free.
 It can help you:

 - Organise your library of visuals

 - Create folders and subfolders

 - Easily search for specific photos or themes

 - Share visuals with team members in a couple of clicks

 - Crop images and carry out minor edits

 - Post photos to your chosen marketing channels

-Digital asset management is the MVP of visual content marketing.
+Digital asset management for ecommerce is the MVP of visual content marketing.
 It saves you endless hours and keeps all your pics organised in one place.
 Even better, no more searching for “IMG_2173_31” or creating duplicate images on multiple different computers.
 You can thank us later. 😉